AmirTallap/cw-lsp/README.md

 **NOTE:** Currently, backend LSP process shuts down after 3 minutes of inactivity.
 It can be restarted by hard reload of the kata trainer.

+**NOTE (PHP):** Snippets must start with `<?php` directive.
+Old kata may be missing the directive in the solution setup, and it has to be added manually for LSP to work correctly.

-**NOTE:** Startup of language servers for some languages can take some time.
-For Rust, it is ~10-20 seconds until it starts returning completion suggestions.
+**NOTE (Rust):** Startup of language servers for Rust can take some time.
+Usually, it is ~10-20 seconds until it starts returning completion suggestions.
 Until the language server fully initializes, it may return no responses, or incomplete responses.
+It can also feel sluggish and responses can be returned with a noticeable delay.